asen/smg/README.md

 clients.
 Check the Dockerfile for what is installed and you can easily build your own image based of the upstream image.

+Recently it seems that Prometheus is taking over the monitoring world.
+Check the [SMG_VS_PROMETHEUS.md](SMG_VS_PROMETHEUS.md) file for a (possibly opinionated) comparison.

 ## Run in container